-- 6.04 (C) (1) Increase the effectiveness of all Educators, the progress of which may be evaluated using the following data: - 6.04 (C) (1) (a) the number of Educators assigned to each Performance Evaluation Rating and how those numbers change over time: - 6.04 (C) (1) (b) information concerning Teacher and Principal retention, correlated with Performance Evaluation Ratings and reasons Teachers and Principals leave Districts and schools; and - 6.04 (C) (1) (c) perception survey data of Colorado Educators, parents and students; - 6.04 (C) (2) Analyze the correlation between student performance outcomes and the assignment of Educators to Performance Evaluation Ratings, which may be evaluated using the following data: - 6.04 (C) (2) (a) student performance data for each public school and data concerning the number of Educators at each public school assigned to each Performance Evaluation Rating; - 6.04 (C) (2) (b) student performance data, organized according to academic subjects and grades, and data concerning the number of Educators assigned to each Performance Evaluation Rating, organized according to academic subjects and grades; - 6.04 (C) (2) (c) information concerning the distribution of Educators assigned to each Performance Evaluation Rating within each public school and School District; - 6.04 (C) (2) (d) information concerning the correlation of Measures of Student Academic Growth used and student performance on Statewide Summative Assessments; and - 6.04 (C) (2) (e) beginning July 2014, information concerning performance results for Educators on each of the Teacher Quality Standards and each of the Principal Quality Standards, and analysis of the correlation between results for individual Educators on the Measures of Student Academic Growth and the Professional Practice measures: - 6.04 (C) (3) Analyze the equitable distribution of effective and highly effective Educators, which may be evaluated using the following data: - 6.04 (C) (3) (a) the number of Educators assigned to each Performance Evaluation Rating, disaggregated by common course code, Educator demographics, student demographics, and school demographics; and

-- 6.04 (C) (4) Analyze the extent to which Principals and Teachers understand how they are being evaluated, what they need to do to improve, and how to access resources they need to support their professional development, which may be evaluated using surveys, focus groups, and/or feedback received during trainings. - When data collected by the Department indicates that a School District or BOCES is unable to implement a local evaluation system that meets the objectives of the Licensed Personnel Evaluations Act, section 22-9-101, C.R.S., et seq., the Department will conduct a more thorough review of the School Districts' or BOCES' processes and procedures for its licensed personnel evaluation system to assure that the system is professional, sound, results in fair, adequate, and credible evaluation, satisfies the Quality Standards in a manner that is appropriate to the size, demographics, and location of the School District or BOCES, and is consistent with the purposes of Article 22.
+- 6.04 (C) (1) (c) perception survey data of Colorado educators, parents and students; and - 6.04 (C) (2) Ensure Analyze the correlation between student performance outcomes and the assignment of educators to Performance Evaluation Ratings, the progress of which may be evaluated using the following data: - 6.04 (C) (2) (a) student performance data for each public school and data concerning the number of educators at each public school assigned to each Performance Evaluation Rating; - 6.04 (C) (2) (b) student performance data, organized according to academic subjects and grades, and data concerning the number of educators assigned to each Performance Evaluation Rating, organized according to academic subjects and grades; - 6.04 (C) (2) (c) information concerning the distribution of educators assigned to each Performance Evaluation Rating within each public school and School District; - 6.04 (C) (2) (d) information concerning the correlation of Measures of Student Academic Growth used and student performance on Statewide Summative Assessments; and - 6.04 (C) (2) (e) beginning July 2014, information concerning performance results for educators on each of the Teacher Quality Standards and each of the Principal Quality Standards, and analysis of the correlation between results for individual educators on the Measures of Student Academic Growth and the Professional Practice measures; - 6.04 (C) (3) EnsureAnalyze the equitable distribution of effective and highly effective educators, the progress of which may be evaluated using the following - 6.04 (C) (3) (a) the number of educators assigned to each Performance Evaluation Rating, disaggregated by common course code, educator demographics, student demographics, and school demographics; and- - 6.04 (C) (4) Analyze the extent to which Ensure that Principals and Teachers understand how they are being evaluated, what they need to do to improve, and how to access resources they need to support their professional development. - 6.04 (D) When data collected by the Department indicates that a School District or BOCES is unable to implement a local evaluation system that meets the objectives of the Licensed Personnel Evaluations Act, section 22-19-101, C.R.S., et seq the Department will conduct a more thorough review of the School Districts' or BOCES' processes and procedures for its licensed personnel evaluation system to assure that the system is professional sound, results in fair, adequate, and credible evaluation, satisfies the Quality Standards in a manner that is appropriate to the size, demographics, and location of the School District or BOCES, and is consistent with the purposes of Article 22.